Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/README.md

 The dataset used for this analysis contains a variety of attributes such as age, sex, cholesterol levels, blood pressure, and other relevant health indicators.

-Here is the dataset used [MGH Prediction Dataset](https://github.com/Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/blob/main/MGH_Prediction_DataSet.csv)
+Here is the dataset used - [MGH Prediction Dataset](https://github.com/Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/blob/main/MGH_Prediction_DataSet.csv)

+Here is the full python script for this project - [Python Script](https://github.com/Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/blob/main/PREDICTING%20HEART%20DISEASE%20RISK%20PYTHON%20PROJECT.ipynb)

 # Table of Contents
 [Data Processing](data-processing)